 The Audit Committee is composed of three Outside Directors and two full-time Inside Directors who do not execute business and are well informed about the Company’s internal information to maintain and improve the accuracy of audit.
 In addition, at least one of the Audit Committee members must have appropriate knowledge of finance and accounting.
 The Audit Committee audits the performance of duties by Directors and Executive Officers in line with the overall policy and plan determined by the Board of Directors and audits important matters to be discussed at the Board of Directors meetings and other individual matters deemed necessary by the Audit Committee as well as building and operation of internal control and prepares audit reports.

 In addition, the Audit Committee oversees accounting auditors to ensure the reliability of accounting information and determines the content of proposals relating to the election and dismissal of accounting auditors to be presented to the Shareholders Meeting.

-In addition, the Company has established a “Compliance Committee” (whose membership includes a legal advisor) to properly address the issues on the Group’s compliance management.
-The Committee draws up policies for addressing serious compliance-related violations, and in close cooperation with departments in charge of compliance promotion, builds a base for compliance structure (development of promotion system and promotion plan, etc.) and continuously oversees its operation to promote compliance with laws and regulations, business ethics and others.
+The Company has established a “Compliance Committee” (whose membership includes a corporate lawyer) for the purpose of appropriately addressing issues concerning the Group’s compliance management practices.
+The Committee is chaired by President and Representative Executive Officer and draws up a policy for addressing matters involving serious compliance-related violations, and through close collaboration with departments in charge of promoting compliance, develops the foundation of compliance system (e.g. the preparation of promotion systems and plans) and continuously oversees the status of implementation to promote compliance with laws and regulations, corporate ethics and other such standards.